-AltraBio provides the complete range of statistical analysis services relevant to clinical trials:
+AltraBio provides the complete range of data analysis services relevant to medical data:

 Characterization of patient populations is of a key importance for evaluation of treatment response as well as for establishment of novel diagnostic and predictive criteria.
 In the "classical" data analysis approach, the goal is to identify variables with values that are significantly different between treatment and control groups.
 This constitutes an important constraint as, under such hypothesis, both treatment and control groups are considered to be homogeneous.